labscript-suite/labscript-devices/docs/source/user_devices.rst

 * `NAQS Lab <https://github.com/naqslab/naqslab_devices>`__
 * `Vladan Vuletic Group Rb Lab, MIT <https://github.com/zakv/RbLab_user_devices>`__

-If you would like to add your repository to this list, :doc:`please contact us or make a pull request<labscript-suite:contributing>`.
+If you would like to add your repository to this list, :doc:`please contact us or make a pull request<labscript-suite:project/contributing>`.